-- Providing point-of-purchase advertising and marketing materials in retail stores and educating retail store personnel about the Residential Retail Program. - Promoting the Program and identified energy-efficiency equipment in "Connect". - Communicating and providing access to program information, and participating retailers, on the Company's website. - Advertising using newspaper, radio, and other mass media and in-store advertising. - Branding marketing material with the ENERGY STAR® and PPL Electric logos. - Presenting program information at community events and home shows. - Coordinating co-branding advertising opportunities with trade allies (i.e., equipment dealers, distributors, and manufacturers), retailers, and cable providers - Developing, publishing and distributing a program brochure and a lighting brochure. - Developing relationships with manufacturers for the upstream component. - Developing relationships with cable providers to promote smart strip component. - Promoting the smart strip component by advertising in cable bill inserts. - Cross-promoting through other PPL Electric efficiency programs.
+- Providing point-of-purchase advertising and marketing materials in retail stores and educating retail store personnel about the Residential Retail Program. - Promoting the Program and identified energy-efficiency equipment in "Connect". - Communicating and providing access to program information, and participating retailers, on the Company's website. - Advertising using newspaper, radio, and other mass media and in-store advertising. - Branding marketing material with the ENERGY STAR[®] and PPL Electric logos. - Presenting program information at community events and home shows. - Coordinating co-branding advertising opportunities with trade allies (i.e., equipment dealers, distributors, and manufacturers), and retailers. - Developing, publishing and distributing a lighting brochure. - Developing relationships with manufacturers for the upstream component. - Cross-promoting through other PPL Electric efficiency programs.

 The CSP will manage the delivery of upstream incentives to participating energy-efficient light bulb manufacturers.
-In general, the incentives provided at the retail level are designed to cover between 25% to 50% of the retail cost of CFLs, LEDs, and other energy-efficient bulbs and 100% of the cost of giveaway bulbs.
+In general, the incentives provided at the retail level are designed to cover between 25% to 50% of the retail cost of CFLs, LEDs, and other energy-efficient bulbs and 100% of the cost of giveaway bulbs

-The program also provides a financial incentive in the form of a rebate to customers installing qualifying equipment and technologies and an incentive to participating for qualified equipment and technologies.
+The program also provides a financial incentive in the form of a rebate to customers installing qualifying equipment and technologies.